BFA in Fine Arts | University of Illinois at Chicago

 Specialized & Extended Training

 What makes Angelica Hardman stand out is her high level of education and experience.
 She, along with all Center for Creative Arts Therapy therapists, attends at least 120 hours of extensive ongoing training and personal development per year in treating anxiety, depression, work stress, and relationship problems.
-This rigorous instruction differentiates Azizi from others in the field and allows her to provide the highest quality of service to clients.
+This rigorous instruction differentiates Angelica from others in the field and allows her to provide the highest quality of service to clients.

 MAKE AN APPOINTMENT